Viewing Your Tickets with klist

 Here's what happened: when jennifer used telnet to connect

-to the host daffodil.mit.edu
+to the host daffodil.mit.edu, the telnet

 program presented her ticket-granting ticket to the KDC and requested a